 Millions of users have either upgraded to, or purchased new PCs that come with Microsoft’s Windows 10 operating system.
 The operating system is the best Microsoft has offered in a while, mixing things that users loved about Windows 8 and the utility of Windows 7.
 It hasn’t all been a success though.
-Windows 10 problem still crop up every once in a while.
+There are some common Windows 10 problems that still crop up for some people daily.

-The company plans to release new features and software changes to address Windows 10 problems for years to come.
+Microsoft plans to release new features and software changes to address Windows 10 problems for years to come.
 For example, it plans to debut the Windows 10 Creators Update in full early next year.
 Every month, it’s also releasing new fixes to address issues.
-Until those fixes are available, here are some relative easy ways to address the common issues you might have trying to use Windows 10.
+Until those fixes are available, here are some relative easy ways to address the problems some people are running into frequently.

 Common Windows 10 Problems: Windows 10 Battery Problems

 If you suddenly find your notebook, tablet or 2-in-1’s battery doesn’t last as long as it should, it may be time to turn on Windows 10’s new Battery Saver feature.